ByAUJay

 Introduction

-In the rapidly evolving blockchain landscape, token buyback and burn strategies have emerged as powerful tools for project teams seeking to control token supply, boost market confidence, and create value for stakeholders.
-Unlike traditional monetary policy tools, these mechanisms are embedded directly into the tokenomics design, requiring precise planning and execution.
+In the fast-paced world of blockchain, token buyback and burn strategies have really stepped into the spotlight.
+These approaches are quickly becoming the go-to tactics for project teams aiming to manage token supply, boost market confidence, and create value for everyone involved.
+What’s particularly cool is that, unlike traditional monetary policy tools, these strategies are woven right into the tokenomics framework.
+This makes thoughtful planning and execution super important.

 Understanding Buyback and Burn: Core Concepts